Johann-Wolfgang-von-Goethe-Gymnasium: The school after the reunification

 After the reunification of FRG and GDR, extensive changes happened in schools.
-At the beginning of the 1990s, school officials were retired, organizations like the Young Pioneers and the Free German Youth, liquidated and the interest in the Russian language vanished.
+At the beginning of the 1990s, school officials were retired, organizations like the Young Pioneers and the Free German Youth, liquidated.
 The East German school system adapted the West German curriculum mostly to suppress the partial political influence from the schools.

 In 1992, both Bernsdorf schools closed and the Bernsdorf secondary school opened in September 1992.
 970 students attended the coed school and were taught by 55 teachers in 30 classes.
 The new situation of teaching students in two different secondary levels was a tough change for all the students and teachers.
 Yet, both students and teachers adapted to the new curriculum quickly.

-On 23 March 1993, the school was renamed Johann-Wolfgang-von-Goethe-Gymnasium and hasn't changed its name since.
+On the 23 March 1993, the school was renamed Johann-Wolfgang-von-Goethe-Gymnasium and hasn't changed its name since.
 The same day, the booster club had its first general meeting.
 In the same year, the city council decided to refurbish the outside of the school completely.
-Building work was finished in the spring of 1994.
+The refurbishment was finished in the spring of 1994.

 In the school year of 1997 / 1998, Johann-Wolfgang-von-Goethe secondary school and Carl-Friedrich-Gauß secondary school combined to offer a better educational development.
 It was now possible to outsource grades 7 through 12 to the former Gauß secondary school in spring 1999 to start reconstructing the inside of the building.
-Grades 5 and 6 were taught in the Heinrich Heine elementary school and construction work started in fall 1999.
+Grades 5 and 6 were taught in the Heinrich Heine elementary school and construction work started in fall of 1999.
 After only one year, all refurbishment work was done and 850 students and 70 teachers started the school year of 2000 / 2001 in the new building.

 In 2002, the city council decided to close other secondary schools.
-The Werner-Heisenberg secondary school combined with the Goethe school until 2006.
+The Werner-Heisenberg secondary school combined with the Goethe school until 2006, when it closed down.
 In the same year, former principal Jürgen Auerbeck retired and Steffen Morgner (former principal of the Heisenberg-Gymnasium) became principal of the Goethe school.
 After introducing study trips to secondary level II students in 2004, the school started offering extracurricular activities for students in the year of 2007.
 Nowadays, the school offers 22 of these activities.